Dandan-Rao/19F-NMR-Machine-Learning-For-PFAS-Detection/README.md

 ## 📞 Support

-For questions or support, please contact [kiluarao@gmail.com](mailto:kiluarao@gmail.com) or open an issue on GitHub.
+For questions or support, please open an issue on GitHub.

 ---